Henry Fenwick (Sunderland MP): Politics

 He first stood for election to the House of Commons in December 1852, when he was unsuccessful at a by-election for the City of Durham.
-He was elected as a member of parliament (MP) for Sunderland at a by-election in January 1855, and held the seat until February 1866, when he was appointed as Civil Lord of the Admiralty and was defeated in the resulting by-election.
+He was elected as a member of parliament for Sunderland at a by-election in January 1855, and held the seat until February 1866, when he was appointed as Civil Lord of the Admiralty and was defeated in the resulting by-election.